linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

         mysql -p mailserver

-5. Create your MySQL user and grant the new user permissions over your database.
+5. Create the MySQL user and grant the new user permissions over the database.
 Replace *mailuserpass* with a secure password.

         GRANT SELECT ON mailserver.* TO 'mailuser'@'127.0.0.1' IDENTIFIED BY 'mailuserpass';